-The Defined Benefit Plan is appropriate for those age 45 or older who wish to make tax deductible contributions in excess of the maximum limits of the Individual 401k or SEP IRA.
+The Defined Benefit Plan is appropriate for those who want to make tax deductible contributions in excess of the maximum limits of the Individual 401k or SEP IRA.
 Defined Benefit Plans offer substantial tax deductible retirement contributions and significant future retirement income.
 Depending on your age and income the annual contribution to a Defined Benefit Plan can be $100,000 to $200,000 or more.

 Defined Benefit Plans have greater administrative fees and more rigid annual funding requirements, but may be ideal for sole proprietors who wish to shelter the largest percentage of their income permitted by IRS rules.

 Learn more about the Defined Benefit Plan.